 Many players carry smart phones and they are naturally interested in using a smartphone app for measuring.
 An umpire won’t use a smartphone app in an FIPJP-sanctioned competition, but of course you can use one in friendly games.
 (See also our post on Measuring boule to jack.)

 There are several questions that can be asked about any measuring technology.

 - How quickly can a measurement be made?
-How easy is it to use?

 - How likely are you to accidentally move a boule or jack when using it?

-- How precise is it?
+- How accurate is it?

 - How expensive is it?
 How much does it cost?